GlennRDx/scRNAseq-MSc-Analysis/README.md

 The downstream analysis pipeline focuses on deriving biological insights from the annotated data table produced by the upstream pipeline.
 The steps include:

 1. **DEG (Differential Expression Gene) Analysis:**
    Identification of genes that are differentially expressed between conditions or clusters.
+Scanpy, DESeq2 and limma-voom methods are all provided.

 2. **Gene Ontology (GO) Analysis:**
    GO analysis is performed to identify biological processes, cellular components, and molecular functions that are enriched in the differentially expressed genes.